Bodhicitta in Action An Introduction to Buddhist Spiritual Care

 June 5 - 10, 2025

-Join Lama Tsultrim and Amelia Hall PhD for their discussion on Lama Live!, March 30, 2025, streaming on Facebook and YouTube.
+Join Amelia Hall PhD as she discusses perspectives on Buddhist Spiritual Care on Lama Live!, March 30, 2025, on YouTube.

 Who Should Attend?

-- This retreat is open to all, including individuals navigating the experiences of death, dying, aging, illness, and caretaking, as well as those working in health-related fields such as nurses and therapists.
+- This retreat is open to all, including individuals navigating the experiences of death, dying, aging, illness, and caregiving, as well as those working in health-related fields such as nurses and therapists.

 - This retreat is for anyone interested in exploring the contemplative and interfaith aspects of spiritual care.